Publishing accessible documents

 - from the top of the PDF (with the numlock off), use Numpad 0 + Numpad 2 to read the PDF from top to bottom and check the reading order

-Please note, these commands will also work with the Jaws screen reader from Freedom Scientific.
+These commands will also work with the Jaws screen reader from Freedom Scientific.

 All Apple Macs have VoiceOver built in.
-Turn VoiceOver on (or off again) using Command + f5.
+Turn VoiceOver on (or off again) using Command + F5.
 With VoiceOver running open the PDF and use the following commands to check the PDF:

-- from the top of the PDF use a double finger down swipe, or ‘Control plus Option plus a’ to read the PDF from top to bottom and check the reading order
+- from the top of the PDF use a double finger down swipe, or ‘Control + Option + a’ to read the PDF from top to bottom and check the reading order

 VoiceOver does not provide shortcut keys for navigating by headings or graphics.